PawseySC/using-nimbus/setup.md

 title: Setup
 root: .
 ---
+### In order to be ready for the training, you need to:
+- Have a web browser (Chrome or Firefox).
+Microsoft Internet Explorer and Microsoft Edge are not supported.

-- You will need a Nimbus username and password.
-This could be your own Nimbus account, or a training account username and password provided by an instructor.
+- Have on-hand your Nimbus username and password.
+This can be your own Nimbus project username and password, or one received during the registration process.

-- You will need a web browser (Chrome or Firefox).
-Microsoft internet explorer or Microsoft edge is not supported.
+- Have access on your laptop to the command line.